nationalarchives/oci-tools-scala/README.md

 Round-trip decoded: '123456'
 ```

+**EXPERIMENTAL:** There is also support for experimental URI encoding using a Base78 and Base68 alphabet, built-in as: `OCIb78` and `OCIb68`.

 ### Compiling the Command Line tool
 To build from source you will need the following pre-requisites: